tunjan/tunjan.github.io/src/about.md

 This **wiki** aims to be a personal logging system of, <a href="knowledge.html">knowledge</a>, projects and studies.
 Making a few but deliberate improvements over time to each page.

 The implementation of the website attempts to make addition and edition of content as easy and systematic as possible.
-Thus, avoiding putting off its growth and daily refinement.
+Thus, avoiding putting off its growth and refinement.

 The files are compiled through the <a target="_blank" href="https://cobalt-org.github.io">Cobalt</a> static site generator.
 It takes everything in the `src` folder and builds it into the `site` directory.